 Automatic registration into a registry/repository

-Search, discovery, retrieval of MPDs (through metadata and relationships)
+Search, discovery, retrieval of IEPDs (through metadata and relationships)

-Reuse of MPDs and their artifacts
+Reuse of IEPDs and their artifacts

-Tracing and analysis of MPD lineage
+Tracing and analysis of IEPDD lineage

-General conformance and validation of the MPD itself
+General conformance and validation of the IEPD itself

 Definition, identification, and validation of IEP conformance targets

 Rule 5-1.
-MPD Has an mpd-catalog.xml in its Root Directory
+IEPD Has an iepd-catalog.xml in its Root Directory

-[Rule 5-1] (WF-MPD) (Constraint)
+[Rule 5-1] (IEPD) (Constraint)

-Within its root directory, an MPD MUST contain an MPD catalog document artifact with name mpd-catalog.xml.
+Within its root directory, an IEPD MUST contain an IEPD catalog document artifact with name iepd-catalog.xml.

 Rule 5-2.
-MPD Catalog Document Valid to mpd-catalog-3.0.xsd
+IEPD Catalog Document Valid to iepd-catalog-4.0.xsd

-[Rule 5-2] (MPD-catalog) (Constraint)
+[Rule 5-2] (IEPD-catalog) (Constraint)

-An MPD catalog document MUST be valid to mpd-catalog-3.0.xsd Appendix A, MPD Catalog XML Schema Document, below.
+An IEPD catalog document MUST be valid to iepd-catalog-4.0.xsd Appendix A, IEPD Catalog XML Schema Document, below.

-This rule requires validation with mpd-catalog-3.0.xsd, which also imports a NIEM schema subset.
-So, validation of the MPD catalog document must be done in the context of the catalog schema document, its associated NIEM subset, and mpd-catalog.xml.
-This does not require the MPD to contain copies of the catalog schema document or the schema subset (since these are standard for all MPDs).
+This rule requires validation with iepd-catalog-4.0.xsd, which also imports a NIEM schema subset.
+So, validation of the IEPD catalog document must be done in the context of the catalog schema document, its associated NIEM subset, and iepd-catalog.xml.
+This does not require the IEPD to contain copies of the catalog schema document or the schema subset (since these are standard for all IEPDs).
 However, a validation tool must have access to all three XML documents.

-The XML schema documents required to validate an MPD catalog document are available in the [NIEM MPD Toolkit].
+The XML schema documents required to validate an IEPD catalog document are available in the [NIEM MPD Toolkit].
 Note that validators often require references to schemas and their imports.
 This may be done through a command line instruction or by adding a schemaLocation attribute to xs:import statements.

 5.1.1.
-MPD Catalog as a Table of Contents
+IEPD Catalog as a Table of Contents

-One function of the MPD catalog is to serve as a table of contents that identifies, locates, and classifies key artifacts and artifact sets.
-For that purpose, Appendix A, MPD Catalog XML Schema Document, below, provides a number of classifier elements for most common artifacts and artifact sets in MPDs.
+One function of the IEPD catalog is to serve as a table of contents that identifies, locates, and classifies key artifacts and artifact sets.
+For that purpose, Appendix A, IEPD Catalog XML Schema Document, below, provides a number of classifier elements for most common artifacts and artifact sets in IEPDs.
 For other less common or generic artifacts two general classifiers exist: c:Documentation and c:ApplicationInfo.
 These elements loosely correspond to the meaning of the XML Schema xs:annotation child elements, xs:documentation and xs:appinfo.
 General visual, audio, and textual explanatory documentation should be classified as c:Documentation, while tool-specific artifacts (such as imports, exports, executables, etc.) should be classified as c:ApplicationInfo.

 The classifier elements are designed to identify, categorize, and describe any artifacts and artifact sets (including its path name, dependencies, and lineage).
-Employing XSLT, mpd-catalog.xml can be transformed into an index.html artifact that displays a hyperlinked MPD table of contents and metadata summary in a browser.
+Employing XSLT, iepd-catalog.xml can be transformed into an index.html artifact that displays a hyperlinked IEPD table of contents and metadata summary in a browser.

 In general, only an IEPD would contain c:Documentation and c:ApplicationInfo artifacts.
-So, for an IEPD, a best practice is to use the readme artifact (i.e., the readme artifact required in the MPD root directory) to reference c:Documentation and c:ApplicationInfo artifacts whether or not they have been classified in the MPD catalog.
+So, for an IEPD, a best practice is to use the readme artifact (i.e., the readme artifact required in the IEPD root directory) to reference c:Documentation and c:ApplicationInfo artifacts whether or not they have been classified in the IEPD catalog.

-An IEPD’s MPD catalog is not required to record all its artifacts.
-The IEPD author decides which artifacts (both files and sets) are important enough to explicitly include in the MPD catalog.
+An IEPD’s IEPD catalog is not required to record all its artifacts.
+The IEPD author decides which artifacts (both files and sets) are important enough to explicitly include in the IEPD catalog.
 The author may choose to classify all, some, or none in the catalog.

-The MPD catalog provides a supplement or an alternative to organizing MPD artifacts and sets with a standard file directory.
+The IEPD catalog provides a supplement or an alternative to organizing IEPD artifacts and sets with a standard file directory.
 An author can use it to identify, classify, and describe particular artifacts or sets, instead of having to do so with only file names and directory structure.
 An author can also employ the guidance in Appendix E, Guidance for IEPD Directories (non-normative), below.

 5.1.2.
-Extending an MPD Catalog
+Extending an IEPD Catalog